 Click OK.

-Relationship between the backup cycle and the data backup retention period
+Backup cycle and data backup retention period

 Basic concepts